taocpp/PEGTL/doc/Install-Guide.md

 ## Distributions

-Some [Linux distributions](https://distrowatch.org/), and related projects like [Homebrew](https://brew.sh/) and [MacPorts](https://macports.org/), have PEGTL packages that can be installed with their respective native package manager.
+Some [Linux distributions](https://distrowatch.org/), and projects like [Homebrew](https://brew.sh/) and [MacPorts](https://macports.org/), have PEGTL packages that can be installed with their respective native package manager.
 Please check on the project homepage or with the package manager whether a PEGTL package is available.

 We greatly appreciate the work of the people providing and maintaining these packages.